 She went to bed.
 Her parents kissed her goodnight.

-More than 300 people attended her funeral.
+More than 300 people attended her memorial.
 It was a moving service with stories from her teachers, friends, and family.
 They hugged and wiped away tears.
 They stared at their shoes.
-They talked about how much she would have enjoyed riding her bike on that day, which was unseasonally dry and warm.
+They talked about how much she would have enjoyed riding her bike on that day, which was unusually dry and warm for February.
 They looked at the pictures of her on display and replayed the moments in their lives they were fortunate enough to share with her.

 I saw all these things, and photographed all these moments.
 I captured the confusing emotions people struggled to find ways to express.
 I made art of their love.